codersam8/codersam8.github.io/_posts/2017-05-14-django_post.md

 by telling you how to get your POST data first. `json.loads(request.read())` returns the data in a POST request.

-Now let's discuss why `request.POST` retuned an empty QueryDict.
+Now let's discuss why `request.POST` returned an empty QueryDict.
 It is because `request.POST` contains only the data sent from a HTML `<form>` element.
 But if you prepare the request data from JavaScript `request.POST` would be empty.
 In such cases you can get data from